Hybrid Rate-Splitting and Sparse Code Multiple Access (RS-SCMA): Design and Performance: Proposed RS-SCMA System Model

-This formulation offers flexibility in symbol allocation, adapting to system requirements.
-It accommodates scenarios where private streams predominate \(l_p > l_c\) or common streams take precedence \(l_c > l_p\).
-The splitting parameter $\alpha$ acts as a tunable design variable, balancing the distribution of common and private messages to meet specific communication objectives.
-The QPSK-modulated common messages are then superimposed with SCMA-encoded private messages over the same $K$ resources.
-The superimposed transmitted signal can be expressed as
+This formulation offers flexibility in symbol-level message allocation, allowing the system to adapt to varying communication requirements.
+It accommodates scenarios where private streams dominate (\(l_p > l_c\)) or where common streams are emphasized (\(l_c > l_p\)).
+The splitting parameter \( \alpha \) thus serves as a tunable design variable, enabling a balance between common and private message portions to optimize performance according to system objectives such as throughput, fairness, or decoding complexity.

-where $P_c$ and $P_p$ represent the power allocation factors for the common and private message parts, respectively.
-The value of $P_c$ is greater than $P_p$ because the common message part is decoded first at the receiver.